argentox/Coursera-MachineLearning-Project/README.md

 ##Testing the Model against the **test** data
 I am ready to test my model against the **test** given with the project materials.
 After loading the **test** data set, it is necessary to clean and prepare the test data set as we did with the modeling set.
-Please observe that the **test** takes out the 'classe' variable and we use the **dim()** function to make sure the matrix has changed.
+Please observe that the **test** has also a 'problem_id' column that I take out and I use the **dim()** function to make sure the matrix has changed.
 So...

 ```sh